julia9237/website/README.md

     --bg2: rgb(66,66,66);
 }
 ```
 Currently themes also have to be added to the `commandHandler.js` file to the `themes` array, so they are recognized.
-I plan on auto-recognizing themes from the `.css`.
+I plan on auto-recognizing themes from the `styles.css`.

 # Credits